Unless indicated otherwise the modules listed for this programme are for students starting in 2023.

 Modules in the final year

-In addition to choosing modules from a wide range of options, students undertake an independent research project on a topic of their own choosing.
+In addition to choosing modules from a wide range of options, you will undertake an independent research project on a topic of your own choosing.

 If you want to take advantage of a unique opportunity to be supported with a work placement opportunity as part of your final year, this course includes the opportunity to undertake a 'Professional Development' module as part of your optional module choices.